Skip to content

 Shop Hobby Knives

 The most popular blade is the #11 – used by paper artists, paper illustrators, polymer clay artists, designers, cosplayers and more!
 You are sure to find this blade in every creative studio.
+To learn more about the #11 blade and other blades, keep reading!

 #5 Angled Chisel Blade